mozzarellaV8/agora-marketplace/AgAssociationRules-04-04.md

 a4rules <- apriori(a4, parameter = list(support = 0.0025, confidence = 0.6, minlen = 3))
 ```

-Not wanted to have to prune to0 many redundant/obvious rules, I set the minumum rule length to 3.
+Not wanted to have to prune too many redundant/obvious rules, I set the minumum rule length to 3.

 ```{r}